Lynden Miller: Books and film

 Nurseryman, and American Horticulturist.
 Her book, Parks, Plants, and People: Beautifying the Urban Landscape won a Horticultural Society National Book Award in 2010.
 The book details not only her approach to designing attractive gardens for public use but also how to secure funding and volunteers for these maintenance heavy endeavors.
 Miller's central tenet is "Make it gorgeous and they will come.
 Keep it that way and they will help."

 Most recently she narrated and hosted a documentary about one of America's most notable landscape architects, Beatrix Jones Farrand called Beatrix Farrand, American Landscapes.
 The film was directed by Stephen Ives and produced by Anne Cleves Symmes.

 Teaching

-Miller started teaching at NYU in 2006 as an adjunct professor in their Urban Design and Architecture Program.
+Miller taught at NYU from 2006-2023 as an adjunct professor in their Urban Design and Architecture Program.

 Philanthropy

 Miller serves on the Boards of the Central Park Conservancy, the New York Botanical Garden and New Yorkers for Parks.
 She is also a member of the Friends of the Botanic Garden Advisory Committee at Smith College.